-- Development, other than minor domestic or commercial extensions, should not undermine the emerging Surface Water Management Plan for Lidsey Catchment and the Aldingbourne and Barnham Rife Strategy. - Surface water management measures will be required for development proposals to ensure that the risk of flooding both on-site and downstream is not significantly increased. - The concept of Sustainable Urban Drainage Systems (SuDS) as an alternative to conventional drainage will be supported provided that they can be shown to be suitable in the intended location.
+- Development, other than minor domestic or commercial extensions, will not be supported until completion of the Surface Water Management Plan for Lidsey Catchment and the Aldingbourne and Barnham Rife Strategy. - No development shall commence until full details of the proposed surface water drainage scheme have been submitted to and approved in writing by the Local Planning Authority. - The concept of Sustainable Urban Drainage Systems (SuDS) as an alternative to conventional drainage will be supported provided that they can be shown to be suitable in the intended location.
 No development shall commence until full details of the maintenance and management of the SUDs system is set out in a site-specific maintenance manual and has been submitted to and approved in writing by the Local Planning Authority.
 The manual is to include details of financial management and arrangements for the replacement of major components at the end of the manufacturers' recommended design life.
-Upon completed construction of the SUDs System, the owner or management company shall strictly adhere to and implement the recommendations contained within the manual. - If existing capacity in the local sewerage system and/or water distribution network is insufficient to accommodate the proposed development, a connection must be provided to the system at the nearest point of adequate capacity, as advised by Southern Water. - There is a presumption against culverting and the constricting of watercourses and their immediate environs. - 6.2 Operation Watershed has invested £8.25 million in highway drainage and environmental improvements across West Sussex.
+Upon completed construction of the SUDs System, the owner or management company shall strictly adhere to and implement the recommendations contained within the manual. - No development shall commence until full details of the proposed foul water drainage scheme, to include details of its routing, design, and subsequent management/maintenance, have been submitted to and approved in writing by the Local Planning Authority.
+No building shall be occupied until the foul water drainage scheme has been implemented in accordance with the approved details. - The opening up of watercourses and their banks for recreation and amenity use is supported.
+There is a presumption against culverting and the constricting of watercourses and their immediate environs. - 6.2 Operation Watershed has invested £8.25 million in highway drainage and environmental improvements across West Sussex.
 One of the key measures to be undertaken is the creation of a Surface Water Management Plan for the Lidsey Catchment.
 Residents have indicated strongly that they do not want to see further development until this work is completed as surface water run off contributes to flooding in Bersted. - 6.3 Bersted suffers from repeated areas of flooding and local residents expressed strong views about the need to implement solutions to reduce the risk of flooding.
-New development, however small must incorporate systems to control surface water run off. - 6.4 The Environment Agency's Community Flood Risk Assessment Summary Sheet for Bognor Regis and Felpham states "Bognor Regis's housing and commercial properties are at risk from flooding from all sources as indicated on the Environment Agency's flood maps.
-Coastal flooding, fluvial flooding from the Aldingbourne rife and surface water flooding are all types of flooding that could impact on Bognor".
+New development, however small must incorporate systems to control surface water run off.

+6.4 The Environment Agency's Community Flood Risk Assessment Summary Sheet for Bognor Regis and Felpham states "Bognor Regis's housing and commercial properties are at risk from flooding from all sources as indicated on the Environment Agency's flood maps.
+Coastal flooding, fluvial flooding from the Aldingbourne rife and surface water flooding are all types of flooding that could impact on Bognor"